Rummel v. Estelle: Subsequent events

 Rummel later filed another habeas corpus challenge to his sentence, this time claiming ineffective assistance of counsel.
 On October 3, 1980, the United States District Court for the Western District of Texas granted Rummel's petition for a writ of habeas corpus on the grounds of ineffective assistance of counsel.
-Rummel then pleaded guilty to theft by false pretenses and was sentenced to time served under the terms of a plea-bargaining agreement.
+Rummel then pleaded guilty to theft by false pretenses.
+He was sentenced to time served under the terms of a plea-bargaining agreement on November 14, 1980 and released.

 Texas would later amend its three strikes law to remove the mandatory life imprisonment rule, changing it to permit a jury to return a sentence of life (with the possibility of parole) or a sentence of a term between 25 and 99 years.

 The Rummel case is commonly used by Texas courts as a proportionality test (if requested on appeal, usually by the defendant) to determine whether, under the Eighth Amendment, a sentence is excessive.
 Almost always the ruling is that a sentence is not excessive, given that Rummel's life sentence for a small felony conviction which only involved misappropriation of a small amount of property, enhanced by his two prior convictions both involving similar offenses and both involving small amounts of property, was upheld by the United States Supreme Court.
 The case has also been used by Federal courts for proportionality test purposes, again with usually the same ruling that the sentence is not excessive.